ModelEarth/community/challenge/how/README.md

-#How to Create a Location Model Page
+#How to create a Location Model Page

 <!--
 ##Recruit talent for your team.